 Robert has recorded for numerous films and commercials, and his Prelude from Bach’s Suite Nr.
 1 in G major on the American Express commercial “Don’t Take Chances.
 Take Charge.” has been heard by millions.
 He has performed in dozens of musicals on and off Broadway, been principal cello of the Encores orchestra, recorded several cast albums, and was lead cellist on Live from Lincoln Center’s national broadcast of The Light in the Piazza.

 Robert’s major teachers include Paul Tobias at The Mannes College of Music and Uri Vardi at University of Wisconsin-Madison, and he has worked with Timothy Eddy, Aldo Parisot, and Janos Starker at festivals and masterclasses.
 In addition to teaching privately at his studio in Manhattan, Robert has taught cello and chamber music at The Calhoun School, Juilliard Pre-College, Mannes Prep, and Syracuse University.
-As a coach for audition takers, he has helped cellists, violinists, violists, and double bassists to win positions in major orchestras in New City and around the country.
+As a coach for audition takers, he has helped cellists, violinists, violists, and double bassists to win positions in major orchestras in New York City and around the country.

 Robert’s CD 20/21: Music for Cello and Piano from the 20th and 21st Centuries, features pianist Blair McMillen and is available here on iTunes.